 What About the Hunger Fullness Diet?

-- Never eating if you don’t feel hunger (what about if you’re celebrating your daughter’s birthday party and she wants to have cake with you?
-What about when hunger is blunted from stress?)
+- Never eating if you don’t feel hungry (1-3 on the hunger scale) – What about if you’re celebrating your daughter’s birthday party and she wants to have cake with you?
+What about when hunger is blunted from stress?

-- Eating until you get to the “perfect” fullness every time – the ideal fullness for you may depend on the situation, the last time you ate, the social environment and more.
+- Eating until you get to the “perfect” fullness every time – Well, what is the perfect fullness?
+A 6?
+A 7?
+The ideal fullness for you may depend on the situation, the last time you ate, the social environment and more.